Mercury1565/A2SV-Project-Phase-Learning-Tasks/Task_5-Task_Management_REST_API_With_MongoDB/docs/api_documentation.md

 - POST Request
   - http://localhost:8080/tasks: Add new task

-### This is the [API Documentation](https://documenter.getpostman.com/view/37363410/2sA3s1nrqe) for this Simple Task Mangement System.
+### This is the [API Documentation](https://documenter.getpostman.com/view/37363410/2sA3s1nrqe) for this Simple Task Mangement System integrated with MongoDB